-With a common peripheral nerve block, a local anesthetic will be injected around the nerves to provide pain relief for approximately 18 hours after the surgery.
-You will be given some intravenous sedation prior to the nerve blocks to minimize any anxiety or discomfort.
-Once you enter the operating room, you will be "asleep" for the operation.

-Spinal or epidural will make you numb from about your waist to your toes.
+- Peripheral nerve block: a local anesthetic will be injected around the nerves to provide pain relief for approximately 18 hours after the surgery.
+You will be given some intravenous sedation prior to the nerve blocks to minimize any anxiety or discomfort. - Spinal/Epidural: You will be numb from about your waist to your toes.
 A spinal will last only a few hours.
-An epidural catheter can be utilized to allow the epidural to provide pain relief for up to two days after surgery.